 Be Careful when Moving out of Your Family Home during Divorce

 Divorce is never easy, and, even in the best circumstances, things are likely to be stressful at home.
-You may be inclined to move out of your family home during the pendency of your divorce in an effort to help keep the peace and to reduce tension at home.
+You may be inclined to move out of your family home during the pendency of your divorce in an effort to help keep the peace and reduce tension at home.
 Moving out of your home during a divorce, however, is not likely to be in your and your children’s best interests.

 Short of a protection order—or temporary orders that say otherwise—it is unlikely that your divorcing spouse can force you to move out, and you should think long and hard before voluntarily doing so.
 Before making a rash move, consult with an experienced divorce attorney.